Key Takeaways:

 How to Conduct a SKU Rationalization Analysis

 SKU rationalization works best when it follows a consistent, repeatable process rather than relying on instinct or reacting to a crisis.
-The steps below provide a framework for methodical work:
+Without active rationalization, most specialty retail catalogs grow roughly 8–12% per year in SKU count, with no equivalent growth in revenue contribution.
+A quarterly review keeps that from compounding.

 Step 1: Audit Your Current Product Catalog